markfitzqa/20778-Analyzing-Data-with-Power-BI/README.md

-# 20778C: Introduction to Self-Service BI Solutions
+# 20778C: Analyzing Data with Power BI

 ## What are we doing?

-- To support course 20778 Introduction to Self-Service BI Solutions, we will need to make frequent updates to the course content to keep it current with the services used in the course.
+- To support course 20778 Analyzing Data with Power BI, we will need to make frequent updates to the course content to keep it current with the services used in the course.
 We are publishing the lab instructions and lab files on GitHub to allow for open contributions between the course authors and MCTs to keep the content current with changes to the Power BI platform.
 - We hope that this brings a sense of collaboration to the labs like we've never had before - when Power BI changes and you find it first during a live delivery, go ahead and make an enhancement right in the lab source.
 Help your fellow MCTs.

 ## How should I use these files relative to the released MOC files?